 - House GOP ready to move border bill

 - Bomb squad called after live WWII artillery washes on Cape Cod beach

 Question of the Day

-BERLIN (AP) - A meteor exploded in the sky above Russia’s Ural Mountains on Friday, causing a shockwave that blew out countless windows and injured hundreds of people with flying glass.
+BERLIN (AP) - A meteor exploded in the sky above Russia’s Ural Mountains on Friday, causing a shockwave that blew out countless windows and injured more than a thousand people.
 Here’s a look at those objects in the sky: